 Recently, I was surprised by a discussion I had with fifteen Director/VP-level leaders about perception.
-The topic was how to show up in a meeting and have your voice heard, a common challenge for women in the workplace.
+The topic was speaking up in meetings and having your voice heard, which is a common challenge for women in the workplace.
 This group of talented female leaders lamented—and then debated—what was better: to show up and give opinions and ideas early in the meeting or to hold back, processing and picking strategic spots to offer suggestions.

 As it turned out, the debate wasn’t much of a debate.
 Surprisingly, 100% of the group preferred to hold back, even if it meant they were perceived as less confident or shy.
 Why?
 Because pushing to get their voice in the room first also had negative repercussions.
 It was worse to be perceived as too aggressive, bold, or pushy than to be thought of as timid or unprepared.
 There was no good option, so the women were opting for the one they believed was less damaging.
 In other words: damned if you do, damned if you don’t.